UQ’s rules for using AI in assessment

 - Professor Kris Ryan, University of Queensland Deputy Vice-Chancellor (Academic)

-• Option 3: Can use AI.
-AI is allowed and must be referenced.
+- Option 2: Can use AI.
+AI use must be referenced.

 It may constitute student misconduct under the Student Code of Conduct if a student submits an assessment where they: